fernando-gap/fernando-gap/README.md

 <!-- Summary about me -->

 A github profile from me to you.
-So please appreaciate that!
+So please appreciate that!
 Trying different things requires brain power and mostly willpower as well, but when those things are successfully done.
 Oh god!
 That shows you can mess up with things a bit.
 Obviously, that's me.
 You get broken and cry for it, sometimes you loudly laugh and talk, then you start unbuilding and building things again and again... until you get acknowledge of everything.
 This is what defines me.

 <!-- Technologies -->
 ## ☄️ Technologies 👾 🧮